Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 Lay a Strong Foundation

-Over the years, I have taught and tutored college students one on one, in face to face classrooms and online, and I have noticed a pattern.
+Over the years, I have taught and tutored college students one on one as they write academic essays, in face to face classrooms and online, and I have noticed a pattern.
 They often approach essays in one of two ways.

 Some consider them with apprehension and are fearful of making mistakes.
 Others feel confident that they have written many essays before and think they have already mastered expository writing.